-The updated Visa Bulletin for July 2020 has been released.
-The new bulletin sees various advancements in the Final Action dates and Dates for Filing for employment-based cases.
+The updated Visa Bulletin for January 2021 has been released.
+The new bulletin sees various slight advancements in the Final Action dates for employment-based cases but remains the same for Dates of Filing employment-based cases.
 See the full bulletin here.

 All Chargeability (all countries except those otherwise listed):